 Troll?
-That's how people write Verilog1.
+That's how people write Verilog.
 At my old company, we had a team of formal methods PhD's who wrote a linter that typechecked our code, based on our naming convention.
 For our chip (which was small for a CPU), building a model (compiling) took about five minutes, running a single short test took ten to fifteen minutes, and long tests took CPU months.
-The value of a linter that can run in seconds should be obvious, not even considering the fact that it can take hours of tracing through waveforms to find out why a test failed2.
+The value of a linter that can run in seconds should be obvious, not even considering the fact that it can take hours of tracing through waveforms to find out why a test failed.

 Lets look at some of the most commonly used naming conventions.